 It’s important to get enough vitamins in your body, to live a long and healthy life.
 However, this can be tricky to do, especially when you’re stuck at home with fewer options.
 In fact, vitamin D is one of the most important minerals that your body needs, yet with the current government lockdown regulations preventing us from going outside unless absolutely necessary, getting enough of it has been quite the battle.

 Around 42% of the American population has been found to be deficient in vitamin D, and this was when we were allowed to go outside without a second thought.
-Now, with so many of us encouraged to stay home, one can only wonder how many of us are getting enough vitamin D.
+Now, with so many of us encouraged to stay home, one can only wonder how many of us are getting enough of it.

 When the sun’s UVB rays hit the skin, it stimulates the production of vitamin D3 in the body and the body then uses it for a number of important functions.

 These functions include helping the body absorb calcium, maintaining healthy blood pressure, as well as reducing the risk of depression.
-Additionally, vitamin D also plays a role in supporting immunity, which is something we all need – especially now.
+Additionally, it also plays a role in supporting immunity, which is something we all need – especially now.